 Another creative way to meditate on Scripture is to listen to a text over and over again with a Bible app.
 We recommend YouVersion's free Bible App, which you can download on any device online at Bible.com.
 Once downloaded, choose your section of Scripture and play it over and over again doing the same practices mentioned above.
-Hearing a text repeatedly is a great way to actually hear the text, which is the goal of meditation.
-Not to mention, it's more accessible for some people, like young moms or busy caretakers, during chaotic seasons.
+Listeningt to a text repeatedly is a great way to actually hear the text, which is the goal of meditation.
+Not to mention, it's more accessible for some people, like parents of young children or busy caretakers, during chaotic seasons.

 3. Respond to the Bible in Prayer

 A wonderful way to engage the Bible is through prayerful reading of Scripture, a mode of reading with an eye towards finding language out of which we form a prayer of response.
-This differs from meditation in that meditation is an entering into the world of the text and allowing it to speak to us, while prayer is us speaking to God in natural response to the text.
+This differs from meditation, in that meditation is an entering into the world of the text and allowing it to speak to us.
+Prayer is us speaking to God in natural response to the text.